Rising US Oil Clout on Show in Houston

 Pompeo meets big oil

 Beyond his keynote at the Houston conference - the first ever for a sitting Secretary of State at the gathering known as CERAWeek - Pompeo circulated among executives in closed-door meetings, even, according to a source, hosting a group informally at Pappasito's Cantina, a Mexican restaurant in the Hilton Americas Hotel where the conference took place.

-"I'm not used to it, but I think it's great," said Vicki Hollub, chief executive of Occidental Petroleum, saying she was impressed by Pompeo and his team's outreach.
+"I'm not used to it, but I think it's great," said Vicki Hollub, chief executive of Occidental Petroleum (OXY), saying she was impressed by Pompeo and his team's outreach.
 Occidental has been one of the biggest winners from the surge of U.S. shale exports.

-In one private meeting on Tuesday, Pompeo and his State Department energy adviser Frank Fannon sat down with big oil companies including Royal Dutch Shell, BP plc, Occidental and Chevron Corp.
+In one private meeting on Tuesday, Pompeo and his State Department energy adviser Frank Fannon sat down with big oil companies including Royal Dutch Shell (RYDAF), BP plc, Occidental and Chevron Corp.

 At that meeting, first reported by Reuters, Pompeo talked about how the government and the world's top energy companies could work together to encourage U.S. allies to buy more of its oil, according to two sources familiar with the discussion.
 He also asked for their cooperation on Iran.